snkr55/snkr55/README.md

 ## 👋 Hi there!

 I’m Sneha — a molecular biology enthusiast with a growing passion for biomedical informatics and genomics.
-I’m diving headfirst into the world of coding and data analysis, teaching myself the ropes one script at a time.
+With a strong foundation in life sciences, I’m diving headfirst into the world of coding and data analysis, teaching myself one script at a time.
 While I’m still a beginner in programming, my strong foundation in molecular biology and genomics keeps me curious and motivated to decode life’s mysteries through data.
-Always learning, always exploring, and definitely loving the journey!
+Half biologist, half data detective — 100% curious, always learning, and loving every step of the journey.

 <!--
 **snkr55/snkr55** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.